Basil Hoffman: Early years

-Hoffman was born in Houston, Texas in January 1938, the son of Beulah (née Novoselsky) and David Hoffman, an antique dealer.
-He graduated from Tulane University; and he spent two years at the American Academy of Dramatic Arts in New York City, receiving a scholarship for the second, graduating year.
+Hoffman was born in Houston, Texas in January 1938.
+He graduated from Tulane University; and he spent two years at the American Academy of Dramatic Arts in New York City.

 Career

 His thirteen years of work in New York included many plays, some roles in episodic television, a recurring character on One Life to Live on ABC, hundreds of commercials and a film role in Lady Liberty with Sophia Loren, directed by Mario Monicelli.

 He made his first trip to Los Angeles in 1974.
 In that season, he filmed a theatrical feature, At Long Last Love, for Peter Bogdanovich.
 In the years that followed he appeared in two television movies, television episodes of Kung Fu, The Rockford Files, Sanford and Son (2 roles), Police Woman, Columbo, Kojak, M*A*S*H (2 roles), Barney Miller and several TV commercials.
 He had recurring roles as the fingerprint technician on Ellery Queen and as Principal Dingleman on Square Pegs.
+He was also the person who delivered "The Button" in the 1980s revival of The Twilight Zone.

 Although most of his work was in film and television, he made a few stage appearances, most notably in Sand Mountain, by Romulus Linney, for which he won a Drama-Logue Award, the first staged reading of Martin E. Brooks’ Joe and Flo at the Actors Studio, and the world premiere of William Blinn's Walking Peoria.